Scrum is an iterative process which provides a means for optimal predictability and control using the iterative and incremental approach.

 Although originally developed for software development teams, it however works well for any other complex innovative scope of work, regardless of industry.

 Much like any other development method, it may be implemented using a wide range of scrum online tools.
+Besides, you will find more info about how a Scrum project plan is in this article.

 Scrum Task Board